Gyeeta/gyeeta.github.io/docs/architecture.md

 ## NodeJS Webserver {#node-webserver}

-The `nodejs` based webserver authenticates user queries and then forwards them to the `shyama` and `madhava` servers.
-A single instance of Webserver is needed to be installed on a host with Network Connectivity to `shyama` and all `madhava` instances.
+The `nodejs` based webserver handles Web UI and REST queries and forwards them to the `shyama` and `madhava` servers.

+A single instance of Webserver needs to be installed on a host with Network Connectivity to `shyama` and all `madhava` instances.

 **Features :**